cncf/devstats-helm/README.md

 You can overwrite the number of CPUs autodetected in each pod, setting this to 1 will make each pod single-threaded
 - `--set nCPUs=1`.

+You can deploy reports pod (it waits forever) so you can bash into it and generate DevStats reports: `--set reportsPod=1`.
+See `test/README.md` for details, search for `reportsPod`.

 Please note variables commented out in `./devstats-helm/values.yaml`.
 You can either uncomment them or pass their values via `--set variable=name`.

 Resource types used: secret, pv, pvc, po, cronjob, deployment, svc